 ‘The beach?’
 Connie added.

 Ethan began to whimper.
-‘I haven’t been anywhere much—just school and your playground.’
+‘I haven’t been anywhere much—just school and the playground.’
 A lone tear rolled down his face.
-‘I like your playground.’
+‘I like the playground.’
 He wiped the tear away.
 ‘Can I go there again?’

 Connie looked at Carl for a long moment.
 She pulled Ethan onto her lap.
 He was short for a seven-year-old but it was his frail body and lightness that had surprised her.

-Ethan stiffened but soon relaxed in Connie’s cuddle.
+Ethan stiffened but soon relaxed in Connie’s arms.

 She kissed his cheek.
 ‘We can go to the park together.
 How about a picnic of burgers and soda?’
 She released her embrace.
 A tear stained face looked back at her.